-Manifold of Engine CFD Simulation by Species Transport Model
+Manifold of Engine CFD Simulation by Species Transport, ANSYS Fluent

 In this project, steady air flow mixing with fuel is investigated in an engine manifold with 3 outlets, where only one outlet is open and the other 2 outlets are blocked.

 This product includes Mesh file and a Training Movie.

 There are some free products to check our service quality.

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, or WhatsApp.

 Engine Manifold Problem description